AT&T applied, or will apply, for cell towers at the following locations:

 About 100 people attended the October 25 meeting on four proposed new AT&T cell towers.

-Many more applications from cell phone, WiMAX and utility companies are being submitted to the city, so many and so rapidly that it will be difficult to fight them all one by one (see list in full article).
+Many more applications from cell phone, WiMAX and utility companies are being submitted to the city, so many and so rapidly that it will be difficult to fight them all one by one (see list below).
 We need the force of sufficient numbers of citizens, acting together, to accomplish a change in city policy.
-Read more…

 During the months before July 2010, more than 100 electrically sensitive people, living in cars and RVs, converged on the Forest of Saoû, the world’s first refuge from electromagnetic radiation.
 Located in a remote region of the French Alps, this isolated 8-square-mile nature reserve sits in a bowl, almost completely shielded from radio waves by the surrounding cliffs.
 After arriving here, many of the refugees were able to sleep through the night, and wake up rested and pain-free, for the first time in months or years.